holochain/holochain/docs/specs/src/hwp_1_intro.md

 ## From Global Consensus to Scaled Consent

 We start from the understanding that networks, social spaces, and decentralized activities are inherently uncertain.
-Thus, coordination/collaboration is never about absolute certainty, rather it is about the capacity to remove sufficient uncertainty to provide confidence for action, which is always contextual.
+Thus, coordination is never about absolute certainty; rather, it is about the capacity to remove sufficient uncertainty to provide confidence for action, which is always contextual.
 In distributed systems, it is absolutely fundamental to understand that every action taken by an agent happens because that agent has crossed a confidence threshold of some sort -- from its own point of view, the action is appropriate to take.

 ### Fault Tolerance and Reducing Uncertainty

 Like blockchain and other cryptographic systems, Holochain starts the path of establishing confidence by leveraging cryptography to reduce uncertainties which remove most of the sources of Byzantine faults:

-- **Corrupt Messages:** Data is retrieved by cryptographic hash which makes records self-validating, ensuring they are as requested and remain uncorrupted by checking data received against requested hash.
-Also, network messages are cryptographically signed.
+* **Corrupt Messages:** Data is retrieved by cryptographic hash which makes records self-validating, ensuring they are as requested and remain uncorrupted by checking data received against requested hash.
+Network messages are also cryptographically signed.
-- **Misordered Messages:** Each agent writes their actions to a local append-only cryptographic hashchain, and must make explicit references to the hashes of any other agent's actions which one of their actions logically relies on, this establishes indisputable ordering of data.
+* **Misordered Messages:** Each agent writes their actions to a local append-only cryptographic hash chain, and must make explicit references to the hashes of any other agent's actions which one of their actions logically relies on, thus establishing indisputable ordering of data.
-- **Lost Messages:** If any later actions rely on prior data, there will be either missing hash references or chain links which can be explicitly retrieved or have validation paused until available.
+* **Lost Messages:** If the validity of any action relies on prior data, there will be either missing hash references or chain links which can be explicitly retrieved or have validation paused until available.
-- **Forged Messages or Actions:** Each action is signed in sequence to its author's local hashchain.
+* **Forged Messages or Actions:** Each action is signed in sequence to its author's local hash chain.
 The public signing key is the same as the agent's address on the network.
 Hence all actions or messages are self-validating with respect to identity of author.
-- **Malicious Actors/Actions:** Actions are validated based on local state established by the sequence of actions in an agent's hashchain, plus any actions included by reference.
-This enables each and every peer who is responsible for performing such validation to reach the same deterministic conclusion regarding validity.
+* **Malicious Actors/Actions:** Actions are validated based on local state established by the sequence of actions in an agent's hash chain, plus any actions included by reference.
+This enables every peer who is responsible for performing such validation to reach the same deterministic conclusion regarding validity.

-These strategies help reduce sources of uncertainty; however, when it comes to concerns related to "consensus," still admit actions which pass validation, but may differ in content, substance, or perspective.
+These strategies help reduce sources of uncertainty; however, when it comes to concerns related to "consensus," still admit actions which individually pass validation but conflict with each other in content, substance, or perspective.

 ### Increasing Gradients of Certainty